 A more detailed assessment of the proposal regarding car parking is discussed in the body of the report.
-Co. astal Protection The proposed development achieves the acceptable outcomes of the Coastal protection overlay code by locating the development wholly outside the erosion prone area. • There is not enough room for population and additional people on the In addition, as the application has been amended to dedicate a 10 metre wide strip of land along the eastern boundary it is considered sufficient to fully comply with the Coastal Protection overlay code. • • The vulnerability of this site to climate change impacts has not been addressed in the application material.
+Coastal Protection The proposed development achieves the acceptable outcomes of the Coastal protection The proposal would degrade the frontal overlay code by locating the development wholly outside the erosion prone area. population and additional people on the beaches created by the development, In addition, as the application has been amended to dedicate a 10 metre wide strip of land along the eastern boundary it is considered sufficient to fully comply with the Coastal Protection overlay code.
+Flooding There is a long and complex history to flooding on The vulnerability of this site to climate change impacts has not been addressed in the application material.
 The proposal does not address climate change and rising sea levels and creates potential liability for Sunshine Coast Council due to property damage.
-The development will have flooding impacts on properties external to the site.
-There is a long and complex history to flooding on this site.
+The development will have flooding this site.
 Associated with the current preliminary approval over the site (MCU05/0245) a flood study was prepared by Cardno and this study was updated as development progressed with the latest revision being issued in 2010.
 The flood study did not report any offsite impacts under the fully developed scenario when compared to the existing scenario.
 This was understood to have primarily being achieved through inclusion of detention storage within the Golf Course which is now in the Palmer Coolum report and detention in the lake within the beachside precinct.
 The mitigation case which the applicant has developed does not attempt to detain additional flow onsite to mitigate the impacts predicted but proposes culvert upgrades downstream of the site to get the floodwaters away from the area quicker, essentially removing current restricts in the flowpath.
 The increased flood levels resulting from the mitigation case are well below the regional flood levels.
-The strategy of getting the floodwaters away quicker therefore works and is a suitable solution to mitigate the existing flooding issues The upgrades required to the culverts at Suncoast Beach Drive and Tanah Street West are required to be undertaken as part of Stage 1. ∙ shfire There is inadequate separation between the development and the With the provision of a foreshore park for the site's entire eastern boundary this has largely address the Bushfire hazard overlay code.
+The strategy of getting the floodwaters away quicker therefore works and is a suitable solution to mitigate the existing flooding issues The upgrades required to the culverts at Suncoast Beach Drive and Tanah Street West are required to be undertaken as part of Stage 1.
+There is inadequate separation between the development and the coastal foreshore reserve to protect the With the provision of a foreshore park for the site's entire eastern boundary this has largely address the Bushfire hazard overlay code.
 It has been conditioned that each subsequent stage is required to produce a site specific bushfire management plan in accordance with the Bushfire hazard overlay code.